Race Website

 Objective

 The overall objective of Fast Track is to make you a fundamentally faster runner.
 That starts with organizing training groups.
 Training partners make it easier and more enjoyable to run fast.
 Once we have training groups put together, we will work on several of the secrets of running faster: springy muscles and quicker muscle contraction.
-Along the way we will improve things like lactic threshold, anaerobic capacity, lactic buffering, and aerobic capacity, all of which is intended to not only make you a faster runner but give you the confidence to run faster.
+Along the way we will improve things like lactate threshold, anaerobic capacity, lactic buffering, and aerobic capacity, all of which is intended to not only make you a faster runner but give you the confidence to run faster.

 Overview